21 Style Tips for Guys that Everyone Needs to Hear

-It’s a lucky break, being the beneficiary of my mom’s great taste and personal style.
+It’s a lucky break, being the beneficiary of my mom’s great taste and personal style (and, ahem, shoe size).
 At this point, I hardly know what I’ve cultivated on my own and what’s seeped into my bloodstream through her.
 Her jewelry adorns my wrists and fingers.
-Her mom’s coats sit in my closet.
-The throw pillows on my couch used to reside in our house in Seattle.
+Her coats sit in my closet.

 Because our style is so intertwined, the moments when I find something that feels truly mine always stand out.

-This little anecdote illustrates why my “style advice” always includes a gentle push towards outerwear.
-It’s a key element of my wardrobe that makes me feel like an absolute boss, and a nugget that’s as useful to men as it is to women.
+This little anecdote illustrates why my clients’ style plans always include a gentle push towards outerwear.
+Because it’s a key element of my wardrobe that makes me feel like an absolute boss, and that’s how I want my male styling clients to feel.

-I’ve spent the last couple weeks asking friends, industry experts, and my Instagram community to share their style tips.
-As part of Reboot Month here on SG, we wanted to share as much knowledge and inspiration as we could gather.
+I spent the last couple weeks asking friends, industry experts, and my Instagram community to share their style tips.
+The result?
+Here on SG, I’m sharing all the knowledge and inspiration I could fit in one place.

-As you’ll see, that knowledge really runs the gamut.
-There are big picture ideas about confidence and self-assurance, and ultra-specific tips on replacing buttons or tailoring a vintage find.
-That’s the nature of personal style and how evolves and improves; changing your mindset translates to little actions that all come together to make you look and feel like the best version of yourself.
+And that’s the nature of personal style.
+It evolves.
+It improves.
+Changing your mindset translates to little actions that all come together to make you look and feel like the best version of yourself.

 1. Start with the basics.

-“Don’t buy anything you don’t love.
-Otherwise you won’t wear it, and you’ll actually end up with a closet full of clothes and nothing to wear.”
+Even if it’s on sale.
+Even if the salesperson tells you it looks awesome.
+If you don’t feel good in it, you won’t wear it, and you’ll actually end up with a closet full of clothes and nothing to wear.

 “The one really quick, easy and inexpensive way to make a huge impact in your entire wardrobe is to change out the buttons.
 Besides tailoring a look to make sure it fits properly, if you replace the cheap plastic buttons on your clothing with horn or a higher quality fastener it will instantly elevate your fast fashion into a more luxurious look.”

-“Try on a size smaller than usual because one, you may surprise yourself with the fit, and two, Especially with leather jackets and denim (jackets & jeans), they’ll mold with you over time.”
+Especially with outerwear, try on a size smaller than usual because one, you may surprise yourself with the fit.
+With leather jackets and denim (both jackets and jeans), specifically, these garments will mold with you over time.

-“Watch Marie Kondo [Tidying Up with Marie Kondo, on Netflix] and find clothes that “spark joy” for you.”
+“Watch Marie Kondo [Tidying Up with Marie Kondo, on Netflix] and get rid of anything that doesn’t ‘spark joy’ for you.”

 “Learn how to sew and buy a sewing machine.
 Trousers are very easy to hem and surprisingly easy to taper.
-I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.
-The second, parallel seam is not used for attachment.”
+I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.”

 “Find your shade of yellow and wear it.
 Everyone will be impressed.”